ArdanaLabs/apps-team/price-oracle.md

 - Single, private-key oracle.
 It hasn't been decided yet where that price could/would come from.

-# How the price oracle gets updated
+# How the price oracle gets updated and identified

-The creator of the price oracle can update it, his public key identifying the oracle.
+The creator of the price oracle can update it, his public key identifying him as the person allowed to update the oracle.

-Q: Does this mean one wallet can only create one price oracle?
+Price oracles themselves will be identified by an NFT or TxOutRef (from their creation), to asure one wallet can create multiple price oracles.
+(If the wallet's public key is used to identify price oracles, only one can be created.)

 # Price oracle sources